Do Emotions Help or Hinder Your Negotiation Skills?

 Training in negotiations will give employees more self-esteem.
 When we know what we’re doing, we can look at the task with a clear mind, so attending a negotiating seminar will give you the confidence to approach any situation.

 Anger is one of the most damaging negative emotions in a negotiation.
 When we’re discussing important issues, our passion can turn into rage.
 Not only does this make it hard to consider other peoples’ opinions, but you’ll also find the other person is less likely to listen.

 If you catch yourself feeling angry, start by taking a deep breath in order to change your behavior.
 Negotiations are no place to lose your temper, and the consequences of your actions will impact your company.

 Negative emotions impact negotiation skills, but can positive emotions help?
 Confidence, high self-esteem, and happiness change our perceptions and make us more productive.
 Research shows that happy employees are 12% more productive, which contributes to successful negotiations.

 Empathy is the ability to imagine and share how others are feeling.
 People without empathy often come across as cold, selfish, and emotionally void.
 If you can identify people’s emotions, you’ll be better equipped to negotiate.
-Think about their body language, the tone of their voice, and listen to what they’re saying.
+Think about their body language, and the tone of their voice, and listen to what they’re saying.

 Having empathy is a skill that most talented negotiators possess.
 A negotiation skills trainer will help you learn how to use empathy to your advantage.
 There has to be a limit between understanding someone’s feelings and letting them alter your sense of reason.
 Empathy can be a powerful emotion, and it might mean you accept a deal that isn’t beneficial for your company.